 Prerequisites

-Libtool 1.5.10 or later.
+Libtool 1.5.10 or later

 Download the driver

-Install an ODBC driver in Windows
+Install the ODBC driver

-Extract the installation package.
+Extract the package.

 In the ODBC Data Source Administrator dialog box, click Add.